How to Enable Linux on Windows 11 and 10 (WSL 2)

 Update Ubuntu using sudo apt update Command

-Step 5: Check WSL Version of your Linux Distro
+Step 5: Check the WSL Version of your Linux Distro

 Check Wsl Version Using Powershell